-Tunisian crochet is a unique niche of crochet that combines some of the techniques of the craft with other techniques from knitting.
+Tunisian crochet is a unique subset of crochet that combines some crochet techniques coupled with techniques from knitting.
 The main difference is that you use a longer hook and work with more loops on the hook at one time.
-This allows you to create different types of stitches than are found in traditional crochet.
+This allows you to create different types of stitches than those found in traditional crochet.
 There are a few basic Tunisian crochet stitches that a beginner should learn to gain mastery in the technique.
-This guide introduces you to those basic stitches, which... include Tunisian Simple Stitch and Tunisian Knit Stitch.
+This guide introduces you to those basic stitches, which include Tunisian Simple Stitch and Tunisian Knit Stitch.

 01 of 07

-Before getting started, it is helpful to know a few things about Tunisian crochet stitches.
-All Tunisian crochet stitches have a couple of things in common that distinguish them from the other kinds of crochet stitches you may be familiar with.
+All Tunisian crochet stitches have a couple of things in common that distinguish them from the other kinds of crochet stitches you might be familiar with.
 The two major differences are the type of hood used and that each row is worked twice.

 02 of 07

 Tunisian Simple Stitch (abbreviated Tss and also known as Afghan stitch) is one of the best-known Tunisian crochet stitches and the first one that you should learn as you begin practicing the technique.
-This step-by-step tutorial includes photos and instructions for how to crochet this classic stitch, which will provide you with a solid foundation for making basic projects in Tunisian crochet.
-You can also find a great Tunisian simple stitch video tutorial from B.hooked Crochet.
+In addition to this step-by-step tutorial that will provide you with a solid foundation for making basic projects, B.hooked Crochet provides more tips.

 Rectangles and squares are great, but there are going to be times when you want to create some shaping in your work.
 For those occasions, you will need to learn how to increase and decrease in Tunisian Simple Stitch.